AleenaCodes/SusTechNotes2018/README.md

 *But I am not responsible if you fail 😛

+Part 1 of the exam will be LCA (lectures 13-16).
+Part 2 will cover everything else (excluding lectures 7-9)

 I don't really proof-read these, so please submit a pull request if you spot anything wrong! (either grammar or content) ✏️

 ⚠️ Not everything is complete yet - table indicates the status of things